 Publications from programs:

-All RUSA programs should be evaluated.
-RUSA has a program evaluation form that is available to all RUSA units sponsoring programs at the Annual Conference.
+All RUSA programs will be evaluated.
+RUSA has a program evaluation form that is distributed to all presenters for use at Annual Conference.

 Funding for conference programs: